-(3) Pre-requisite: BIO 1134 and BIO 1144 or consent of instructor) Two hour lecture.
+(3) Prerequisite: BIO 1134 and BIO 1144 or consent of instructor) Two hour lecture.
 Four hours laboratory alternate weeks.
 Principles and practices of aquaculture applied to the farming of marine and freshwater species of fish, crustaceans, and mollusks throughout the world.
 Spring Semesters of Even Years Only.

 WFA 4223/6223.
 WILDLIFE PLANT IDENTIFICATION.
-(3) (Prerequisite: BIO 1134 and BIO 1144 and WFA 3133 or equivalent).
+(3) (Prerequisite: BIO 1134 and BIO 1144 or equivalent).
 Two hours lecture.
-Four hour laboratory weekly.
+Four hour laboratory alternate weeks.
 Identification, taxonomy, ecology, and management of wildlife food and cover plants Fall, Maymester (as needed).